Packaging and Deploying Resources

-- If the culture that was originally specified and all parents have been searched and the resource is still not found, the resource for the default (fallback) culture is used.
+If the culture that was originally specified and all parents have been searched and the resource is still not found, the resource for the default (fallback) culture is used.
 Beginning with the .NET Framework version 2.0 release, you can specify that the ultimate fallback location for resources is a satellite assembly, rather than the main assembly.
 By using the NeutralResourcesLanguageAttribute with the UltimateResourceFallbackLocation enumeration, you can control whether the ultimate fallback location for resources is in the main assembly, or in a satellite assembly.

-Note The default resource is the only resource that is compiled with the main assembly.
+The default resource is the only resource that is compiled with the main assembly.
 Unless you specify a satellite assembly using the NeutralResourcesLanguageAttribute, it is the ultimate fallback (final parent).
 Therefore, it is strongly suggested that you always include a default set of resources in your main assembly.
 This helps to ensure that exceptions are not thrown.
 By including a default resource file you provide a fallback for all resources, and ensure that at least one resource is always present for the user, even if it is not culturally specific.

 As an example of how the search for a requested resource is conducted, suppose the user requests a resource localized for Mexican Spanish.
 In accordance with the resource naming conventions described above, the runtime first searches the global assembly cache for the assembly matching the requested culture, "es-MX".
 Not finding it, the runtime then searches the directory of the currently executing assembly for an "es-MX" directory.
 Failing that, the runtime searches the global assembly cache again for a parent assembly reflecting the appropriate fallback culture — in this case, "es" (Spanish).
 If the parent assembly is not found, the runtime searches all potential levels of parent assemblies for the "es-MX" culture until a corresponding resource is found.
 If a resource is not found, the runtime uses the resource for the default culture.